gardhr/entropis/ALGORITHM.md

 ## Map

 The current value is passed through a simple finite-field mapping.
-Specifically, this entails setting the value to the modulo of itself multiplied with a large prime.
+Specifically, this entails setting the value to itself multiplied with a large prime modulo another prime.
 This step is completely reversible, and as such the only purpose is to create an "avalanche effect" on the output.

 ## Extract